Sara Cox: Early life and career

 Cox was born Sarah Joanne Cox on 13 December 1974, but later dropped the use of the letter 'h' from her first name.
 Her parents lived in the village of Little Lever near Bolton, Greater Manchester, where she grew up on her father's farm.
+Interviewed in 2024 she said "I'm very much my father's daughter."
 She was the youngest of five children.
 Her parents separated when she was six or seven, after which she moved with her mother and a sister to another house in the same village.
 Cox attended Smithills High School until the age of 16, and left Canon Slade School after her four A-levels to pursue a career in modelling.

 She appeared in the music video for Orchestral Manoeuvres in the Dark's 1993 single "Everyday", and on a controversial promotional poster for the 1995 video game Wipeout.

 Cox won her first television show role in 1996, presenting The Girlie Show on Channel 4.
 She later had stints on Channel 5 entertainment show Exclusive and Channel 4 music programme Born Sloppy.
-In 1997 Cox presented on the UK feed of MTV, hosting MTV Hot, a late-night music show.
-In 1998 Cox won her first film role in The Bitterest Pill.
+In 1997, Cox presented on the UK feed of MTV, hosting MTV Hot, a late-night music show.
+In 1998, Cox won her first film role in The Bitterest Pill.

 In September 1998, Cox became a presenter of The Big Breakfast.
 During her time on the programme, she interviewed stars including Robbie Williams, Sting and Leonardo DiCaprio.
 Cox preferred to do interviews in her father's caravan, situated in The Big Breakfast garden.